 🦉

-Stablecoinomics (noun) /ˌsteɪbəlˈkɔɪnɒmɪks/ is the branch of monetary economics that studies how stablecoins are issued and circulated, including how collateral, liquidity, and credit interact with each other.
+Stablecoinomics (noun) /ˌsteɪbəlˈkɔɪnɒmɪks/ is the branch of economics that studies how stablecoins are issued and circulated in digital economies.

 Stablecoin Functions